 Determining where green tariffs are available:

-The Accelerator online state overview tool, Renewable Options by State, and the Renewable Energy Buyers’ Alliance (REBA) map US Renewable Energy Map: A Guide for Corporate Buyers, both demonstrate where green tariffs are available at the state level.
-The Green Tariffs map was originally developed by WRI, but ownership of this work has since been transferred to the Renewable Energy Buyers Alliance (REBA).
+The Accelerator online state overview tool, Renewable Options by State, and the U.S. Renewable Energy Map: A Guide for Corporate Buyers both demonstrate where green tariffs are available at the state level.
+The U.S. Renewable Energy Map was originally developed by WRI, but ownership of this work has since been transferred to the Renewable Energy Buyers Alliance (REBA).
 REBA is an independent organization that arose from a collaboration between WRI, RMI, BSR, and WWF.